Quick Links

 Genicular Artery Embolization Aftercare

 After the procedure, patients resume their normal activities within just a few days.
-Some mild discomfort or bruising may occur at the catheter insertion site, but this typically resolves quickly.
-Pain relief often begins within days or weeks, with continued improvement over the course of one to three months as inflammation subsides.
-Physical therapy is not required, although staying active can help enhance and maintain your results.
+Some mild discomfort or bruising may occur at the catheter insertion site, but this typically resolves within a few weeks.